Are Jennifer Lopez And Alex Rodriguez Engaged? Insider Says A-Rod And J-Lo Are ‘Moving In The Right Direction’

 This, says the outlet, further proves that J-Lo is not one to wait very long to jump into a serious relationship as she pours her “110 percent” of commitment to it even before enjoying a man’s company for six months.

 But that is not the most convincing part.
-It appears as though the feeling is mutual, with a source close A-Rod revealing how the MLB players feels about his current relationship with the Latina diva.
+It appears as though the feeling is mutual, with a source close A-Rod revealing how the MLB player feels about his current relationship with the Latina diva.

 #CoupleAlert: @JLo and her man @AROD on date night in Miami pic.twitter.com/vSGitE02N6